Root Cause Analysis

-One of the very important components of continuous improvement in all methodologies (Lean, Six Sigma, Lean Six Sigma) is Root Cause Analysis (RCA).
+One of the very important components of all continuous improvement methodologies (Lean, Six Sigma, Lean Six Sigma) is Root Cause Analysis (RCA).
 It is very common to see executives jumping into Lean Six Sigma tools in an attempt to solve problems before doing a proper RCA.
 The result is that only the symptoms are addressed but the root of the problem still continues to exist.
 Sometimes, the problem may move from one process to another.
-Hence it is important to conduct a proper RCA before jumping into solutioning.
+Hence it is important to conduct a proper RCA before jumping into solutions.
 The objective is to identify the cause of the problem and take steps to eliminate the cause so that it will not recur again, or move to another process.

 Some of the common RCA tools are as follows:

 - Ishikawa Diagram (also known as Fishbone Diagram or Cause and Effect Diagram (CED))

 - 5 Whys

 - Current Reality Tree (CRT)

 The Ishikawa Diagram was created by Kaoru Ishikawa.
 It is also called Fishbone Diagram because the completed pictorial diagram looks very much like the shape of a fishbone.
 It is a simple and effective tool that shows the problem causes (inputs) for a given effect (output).